Onest-io/onest-whitepaper/README.md

 ## VOTE
 Blockchain creates every day 10 Millionen VOTE, which rewards the worker system and ONS-power.

-- 6.18 Million VOTE are distributed on active worker proposals, depending on the total worker VOTE-power.
+- 6.18 Million VOTE are distributed on active worker proposals, depending on the net worker VOTE-power.
 - 3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.

 ### VOTE-power